 Cosmetic Outcome Requirements

-Staple comparison: Metal staples create "train track" scarring from visible puncture marks.
+Staple comparison: Metal staples create "train track" scarring, visible from puncture marks.
 Adhesives avoid this pattern entirely.
 Newer bioabsorbable subcuticular closure systems combine stapler speed with superior cosmetic outcomes by placing fasteners beneath the skin surface, eliminating both external puncture marks and removal procedures.

 Application technique matters: Meticulous edge approximation and proper layering determine final scar quality as much as product selection.